 What if you could monitor patient conditions in real time from a distance?
 What if you could see patients outside your area using technology?
 The advances in telemedicine and remote monitoring mean that this is not only possible, but it is making the job of the cardiologist easier.
 If you are not using this technology yet, you might want to implement it before you sell, or even during the selling process.
 This foundation makes your practice even more viable.

 The same is true of EMR and Information Technology.
-The transfer of patient records can be tricky, and in many cases requires patient consent.
-This is why having the buyer work with you for a while before the purchase and introducing them to the patients and practice policies is often one of the best ways to sell any medical practice.
+The transfer of patient records can be challenging and often requires patient consent.
+This is why having the buyer work with you for a while before the purchase is effective.
+Introducing patients to the practice and its policies is often one of the most effective ways to sell a medical practice.

 Marketing and Profitability

-How many of your patient are regular patients, and how many new patients do you see on a regular basis?
-This is affected by your marketing and may directly affect your profit margin.
+How many of your patients are regular patients, and how many new patients do you see regularly?
+Your marketing efforts have a direct impact on this and may influence your profit margin.
 How do you attract new patients, and what is the structure of your practice?
-These are important factors to your buyer.
+These are essential factors for your buyer.

-Also, you may have to talk to your accountant or the financial team of the business broker you choose.
-Often books are structured for the best tax advantage, but they need to be “recast” to show the true profitability of your practice, and what your income actually is.
+Additionally, you may need to consult with your accountant or the financial team of the business broker you select.
+Often, books are structured for the best tax advantage, but they need to be “recast” to show the true profitability of your practice and what your income actually is.
 The more profitable your practice, the more marketable it is.

 Selling any medical practice is different than selling any other business.
-The buyer must often meet certain qualifications and they must be able to run your practice when you leave.
-Often an overlap where you work for them for a while or they work for you before they make the purchase can make the transition easier for patients and staff alike.
+The buyer must often meet specific qualifications.
+They must be able to run your practice effectively when you leave.
+Often, an overlap where you work for them for a while or they work for you before they make the purchase can make the transition easier for patients and staff alike.

-Have questions about selling your cardiology practice or need help finding the right buyer?
-Contact us here at Rogerson Business Services to see how we can best help you today.
+Do you have questions about selling your cardiology practice or need help finding the right buyer?
+Contact us at Rogerson Business Services to learn how we can assist you today.